More detailed syllabus

 Topic: Stock market, 1

-Synopsis: In the next three lectures, we'll discuss the market for equities.
+Synopsis: In the next three lectures, we'll discuss the stock market---the secondary market for publicly traded equities.
 This lecture will focus on what stocks and stock indices are and broad facts about the behavior of stock indices worldwide.
-The next lecture will focus on models for assessing a stock's value, and the third lecture will discuss how secondary markets work.
+The next lecture will focus on models for assessing a stock's value, and the third lecture will discuss how secondary markets work (in general and in the case of equities).

 Key terms: primary market, secondary market, stock index, total return index, Dow, S&P500, FTSE, DAX, Nikkei, Hang Seng, common stock, preferred stock,